PhD Handbook

 Advising, Educational Planning and Enrollment

-The primary purpose of the advising system is to provide advice, support, mentoring, and evaluation for students by faculty.
+The primary purpose of the advising system is for faculty and staff to provide advice, support, mentoring, and evaluation for students.
 The PhD Program Office keeps a database for tracking student progress to help students and faculty to evaluate and guide students’ educational planning and progress.

 Types of Advisors and Mentors